Always plan and pre-book

 It’s great to wander around Amsterdam and enjoy whatever is in front of you.
 But if you have the luxury of pre-booking tickets for museums and attractions, the biggest benefit is showing up when it suits you and avoiding the lines at the ticket booths (just be careful to follow the signs to the correct door).
-Even if a small queue forms, it will be substantially shorter and faster than the main ticket line.
-Many places now accept a digital ticket on your phone (do check first to be sure).
-And don't forget the I amsterdam City Card, which offers a wide variety of special benefits and includes free public transport to help you make the most of them.
+The I amsterdam City Card offers free entrance to many major museums.

 Keep in mind that many museums in Amsterdam don't just stick to the nine-to-five routine!
-The Van Gogh Museum is open every Friday evening until 22:00.
-Why not arrive at around 17:00 on a Friday?
+The Van Gogh Museum is open every Friday evening until 21:00.
+Why not book your timeslot around 17:00 on a Friday?
 The museum is quieter as crowds disperse for dinner, allowing more personal and precious moments to enjoy the artworks.

-The Rijksmuseum reopened its main building in 2013 after lengthy refurbishment and the crowds are still flocking to check it out!
-The museum notes that April, May and August are the busiest months and that Friday, Saturday and Sunday are by far the most popular days.
+The Rijksmuseum (free with the I amsterdam City Card) notes that April, May and August are the busiest months and that Friday, Saturday and Sunday are by far the most popular days.
 As such, waiting times can be around 30 minutes.
 But if you’d really like a bit more space to enjoy the museum, their advice is to either arrive in time for opening (9:00) or at the end of the afternoon (after 15:00).

 Taking to two wheels and having the city pass you by feels especially ‘Amsterdam’.
 But if you’re not a frequent cyclist and don’t know your way, the crowded streets and hustle and bustle around hotspots like Dam Square and Leidseplein can feel intimidating.
 Your best bet is to visit one of the city’s specialists in guided bike tours.
 Not only will you have an expert to ensure you know your bike, you’re guaranteed to see all the best attractions and sights while avoiding dangerous traffic situations.